TanStack/query/docs/src/pages/guides/queries.md

 To subscribe to a query in your components or custom hooks, call the `useQuery` hook with at least:

 - A **unique key for the query**
-- An function that returns a promise that:
+- A function that returns a promise that:
   - Resolves the data, or
   - Throws an error